Puneet-Bajaj-IITM/Puneet-Bajaj-IITM/README.md

 Founding engineer at [BluePill AI](https://blue-pill.ai) — first engineer from day one.
 I built the first version of the product end to end and now scale it with a growing team: an AI consumer-insights platform where brands run surveys, concept tests and focus groups against AI twins of real audiences.
 I own the Python/FastAPI backend, most of the React/TypeScript front end, the PostgreSQL and AWS layer, and the evaluation harnesses that tell us whether a twin actually sounds like its person.
 That foundation took the company from $0 to $6.25M in funding.

 On the side I run [RKS Technologies](https://rks-technologies.in), a small studio shipping consumer apps in Flutter and Firebase, and I'm finishing a B.S. in Data Science at IIT Madras.
-Based in Bengaluru.
+Based in Punjab.

 ## What I do